-The Tacoma campus of the University of Washington was founded in 1990 with an interdisciplinary approach at its core.
-It has evolved into a thriving downtown campus that serves students of a wide variety of ages and backgrounds in the South Puget Sound.
+The Tacoma campus of the University of Washington was founded in 1990 with an interdisciplinary approach at its foundation.
+It has evolved into a thriving downtown campus that is committed to the many diversities of the student and community populations and strives to grow a faculty that reflects these multiplicities of experiences.
 Faculty have access to the resources of a major research university, including an extensive library system, but work and teach within a small campus setting.
-Our campus provides a unique environment for the development of creative teaching, research and community collaborations.
-UW Tacoma's commitment to diversity is central to maintaining an atmosphere wherein students, staff, faculty, and residents find abundant opportunities for intellectual, personal and professional growth.
-UW Tacoma has an urban-serving mission, with access as a central value.
+Our campus provides a dynamic environment for the development of innovative teaching, research and community collaborations.
+UW Tacoma's commitment to diversity is central to maintaining an atmosphere wherein students, staff, faculty and residents find abundant opportunities for intellectual, personal and professional growth within our campus and broader community For more information about UW Tacoma, visit http://www.tacoma.washington.edu.
+UW Tacoma has an urban serving mission, with access as a central value.
 More information about UW Tacoma and its strategic plan can be found here: https://www.tacoma.uw.edu/strategic-planning.

 To apply, please submit:

-(2) A statement (one page maximum) detailing how your teaching, service and/or scholarly engagement has supported the success of students from racial, ethnic, and gender backgrounds that are underrepresented in your academic field; applicants who have not yet had the opportunity for such experience should note how their work will further UW Tacoma's commitment to equity and inclusion,
+- Letter delineating your interests and qualifications for the position as described.
+Applicant statements should detail how their teaching, service and/or creative work/scholarship has supported the success of students from racial, ethnic, and gender backgrounds that are underrepresented in their academic fields; applicants who have not yet had the opportunity for such experience should note how their work will further UW Tacoma's commitment to equity and inclusion;

 Our university strategic plan foregrounds our commitment to access in all of its forms.
 With this in mind, we affirm our commitment to value diverse experiences and perspectives and to strive to fully include everyone who engages with the School of Interdisciplinary Arts and Sciences.